aniketrai8/Maven_learnings/Documentaion.md

  -------------------------------------------------------------------------------------------------

  # GRADLE
+* Gradle is  a Groovy based build mangement tool deisgned specically for Java Based Project.
+<I> What is a Gradle do </I> ?
+  - A project in gradle can be assembling a jar,war or even .zip file.
+<I> What is a task in Gradle </I> ?
+ - A Task is a single peice of work.
+This can include compiling classes or creating and publishing Java/Web archives.
 ### Gradle basic needs is that there are number of parts of developing a full scale Java project to be delievered to the client, it involves

 * Devloping Source Code